There are so many types of witches out there that it can be really confusing to figure out what type of witchcraft you feel drawn to.

 More traditional witchcraft was all about ceremony, and ceremonial witches go back to the basics.
 These witches are focused on the ritual of the craft and draw power from performing a ceremony that is meaningful.

-There are usually specific rituals and invocations that call upon the spirit world when a ceremonial witch is forming magic.
-There are many old occult teachings that are based around ceremonial magic; the ceremonial witch may adhere to one of these practices or combine old occult teachings to create their own.
+There are usually specific rituals and invocations that call upon the spirit world when this witch is forming magic.
+There are many old occult teachings that are based around ceremonial magic; those witch may adhere to one of these practices or combine old occult teachings to create their own.

-Sometimes, the ceremonial witch is part of a coven and treat their witchcraft more as a religion.
+Sometimes, the ceremonial witch is part of a coven and will treat their ceremonial magic more as a religion.

 5. Urban/City Witch